 Transportation and Exchange Details

 If you have joint custody, you should detail how you will transport your child from one household to the other.
 Is one parent responsible for picking up and dropping off your child?
 Will the exchange occur at a house or a neutral location?
-And what should you do if one parent is late?
+And what does your custody agreement say about what to do if one parent is late?

 Child Support Responsibilities